 Simply put, court bonds are used to minimize losses resulting from a court ruling or to ensure compliance with court-mandated actions.

 Court bonds can be split into two sub-categories: judicial bonds and fiduciary bonds.
 Judicial bonds protect involved parties against the uncertainties involved in many proceedings.
 Typically, they are intended to limit the losses that could result from a court ruling.
 Fiduciary bonds are designed for circumstances when the court appoints an individual to care for others or manage another’s assets.
 These bonds ensure that the court-appointed caretaker ethically adheres to their legally designated duties.
+Check out our Court Bond Infographic that gives a great overview of court surety bonds.

 Here are some of the most common types of judicial bonds: